Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 ## Conclusions

-It's been a long journey but this crate now lets us do everything I wanted so I think we can finally call it done.
+It's been a long journey but this crate now lets us do everything I wanted so I think we can finally call it done 🙂

 Some tips: